The diaTribe Foundation invites you to the d20 Lightning Talks

 Networking begins at 2:00pm PDT / 5:00pm EDT

 The diaTribe Foundation is thrilled to invite you to the d20 Lightning Talks!
 Join us on October 13 when five leaders in the field will explore the impact of Diabetes Stigma and what we can do to end it.

-We’ll hear from diabetes physician, research, and former President of the American Diabetes Association, Dr. James Gavin III, who will give us the physician's perspective on the stigma and discrimination that people with diabetes face.
+We are thrilled to hear from Anthony Anderson, star of the hit ABC sitcom, Blackish, who will share his experience with Type 2 Diabetes and illuminate why it's important to raise awareness around diabetes to combat stigma.
+We'll also hear from diabetes physician, researcher, and former President of the American Diabetes Association, Dr. James Gavin III, who will give us the physician's perspective on the stigma and discrimination that people with diabetes face.
 In addition, Joan Garry, former executive director of GLAAD, will share with us how GLAAD tackled LGBTQ stigma and transformed the lives of Americans.
-We’ll also hear from renowned expert on obesity stigma, Rebecca Puhl, who will explore the impacts of disease stigma and what can be done to address it.
-CEO of the FrameWorks Institute, Nat Kendall-Taylor, will introduce us to the science of changing public perceptions through narrative creation.
+We will also learn from renowned expert on obesity stigma, Rebecca Puhl, who will explore the impacts of disease stigma and what can be done to address it, as well as CEO of the FrameWorks Institute, Nat Kendall-Taylor, who will introduce us to the science of changing public perceptions through narrative creation.

 - Learn from five highly regarded experts about the types and impacts of stigma and how changing narratives can reduce stigma

 - Empower yourself to join the work in changing narratives to reduce stigma

 - Meet members of the diabetes community from around the world in live networking